filecoin-project/filecoin-docs/docs/get-started/lotus/multisig.md

 # Multisig wallet

-Multisig(multi-signature) wallet refers to a wallet that requires multiple keys to authorize a FIL transactions.
+A multisig (multi-signature) wallet refers to a wallet that requires multiple keys to authorize a `FIL` transactions.

 ## Create a multsig wallet